Qinshan River Hehe Doctor Memorial Tablet

 縣定古蹟琴山河合博士旌功碑

-In 1902, Professor Taro Kawai, a forestry scholar from the University of Tokyo, was invited by the Taiwan Governor-General to conduct an investigation in Alishan, Chiayi.
-He discovered that the forest in Alishan was outstanding, with excellent quality timber and abundant resources.
-When presenting his survey report, he advocated for development, which garnered the attention of the Governor-General's Office.
-Subsequently, during several significant inspections and the planning of forestry management schemes, Dr. Kawai's opinions played a key role, making him the most significant contributor to the development of the Alishan forestry sector.
-After his passing, a monument was erected in his honor, and he was designated as a county historic site.
+Dr. Shin-Taro Kawai, a professor at the University of Tokyo in Japan, was invited by the Taiwan Governor-General’s Office to conduct a survey in Alishan, Chiayi from May 1902.
+He discovered that the forest ecosystem of Alishan was exceptional, with good-quality timber and abundant resources.
+In his report on the actual survey, he advocated for development, which garnered the attention of the Governor-General’s Office.
+Subsequently, during several important site investigations and forestry management plan proposals, Dr. Kawai's opinions had a pivotal influence on the development of Alishan forestry.
+He is regarded as the greatest contributor to this cause; thus, a monument was erected in his memory after his passing, and he was designated as a county-level historic site.

 Recommended Hotel Bookings